RemedyData/Meriskill_Skill_Human_Resource_Analysis_Internship/README.md

 Summary of the insights gained into the company's performance:

-▪︎A total revenue of £34,492,000 was realized within the year 2019.

-▪︎With about 21 products which was in stock, 209,000 orders were received within the year 2019 generating a profit margin of 53.83% .

-▪︎USB-C Charging Cable got the highest demand rate of 23,975.
-While Macbook Pro Laptop happens to be the product with the most generating returns of £8,037,600. iphone competed with Macbook Pro Laptop with a difference of £3,243,300.

-▪︎Highest revenue of £4,613,443.34 was made in December,  within the year 2019.

-▪︎Lowest revenue of £1,822,256.73 was made in January, within the year 2019.

-▪︎USA happens to be the country with the highest revenue.
+▪︎There are 1,470 employees in total representing the human resources force of the company.

+▪︎84% (1,233) of the total employees are active leaving 16%(237) of the total employees attritted.

+▪︎There is a higher rate of attrition in employees that are single than in married and divorced ones with the males gender leading with 26.49%.

+▪︎53.59% of the employees that are being attritted have a good work life balance.
+While 10.55% of them have a bad work life balance.

+▪︎Sales executives, Research scientists and Laboratory technicians happens to be the top 3 educational professionals that are being attritted.

+▪︎Employees above age 30 had the highest attrition rate follow by those in their twenties next to those near age 50 and above.
+▪︎60.76% of the employees attritted live nearby the company location.

 ## Recommendation

-- There are no doubts that the business is performing well as there are potential leads within the company yielding higher returns.
+- There are no doubts that the Human Resource is performing  within the company yielding higher returns.

 - More advertisements in form of placards, television spots and print publications should be done in the month of December as more sales is being made in this month.